 Last month, two peer-reviewed studies from the Agricultural Research Organization in Israel revealed that some variations of compostable packaging are as effective as conventional plastic for preserving fresh produce.

-For the ARO studies, researchers compared shelf-life differences between compostable and conventional plastic packaging using cucumbers and bell peppers.
+For the ARO studies, researchers compared shelf-life differences between compostable and conventional plastic packaging using produce like bell peppers.

-Findings showed that micro-perforated compostable packaging preserved the bell peppers for up to 21 days and the cucumbers .
+Findings showed that micro-perforated compostable packaging preserved the bell peppers for up to 21 days.
 Furthermore, both studies concluded that the compostable option provided a preferable alternative to traditional plastics for vegetable preservation, reported Fresh Fruit Portal (July 21).

 The study marks another triumph for the biodegradable packaging market, which has grown 5.34% so far in 2021 and is expected to accelerate at a CAGR of almost 6% through 2025, according to Technavio.